 - Running red lights or stop signs

-Every victim of a car accident has the right to file a personal injury suit against the driver who caused the collision.
-It is important for victims to remember that in order for a claim to hold true, they must be able to prove the following components of a car crash claim:
+It is important for victims to remember that, in order for a claim to hold true, they must be able to prove the following components of a car crash claim:

-- Duty of Care.
-Each motorist has the duty to operate their car or vehicle in a safe manner in order to protect other individuals and their property.
-So then, motorists are expected to abide by speed limits, traffic signs, traffic laws, turn signals, and other things put in place to safeguard other roadway users.
+- Duty of Care: Each motorist has the duty to operate their car or vehicle in a safe manner in order to protect other individuals and their property.
+Accordingly, motorists are expected to abide by speed limits, traffic signs, traffic laws, turn signals, and other things put in place to safeguard other roadway users.

-- Breach of Duty of Care.
-A victim filing a personal injury claim must first prove that the at-fault motorist breached his or her duty of care, causing the vehicle collision.
+- Breach of Duty of Care: A victim filing a personal injury claim must first prove that the at-fault motorist breached his or her duty of care, causing the vehicle collision.
 Often, these breaches of duty result in injured pedestrians, motorists, and cyclists.
-Minor breaches of duty of care can result in severe collisions.
-More egregious breaches, such as reckless driving, drunk driving, and running red lights can cause catastrophic and, in the worst cases, fatal injuries.
+Even minor breaches of duty of care can result in severe collisions.
+More egregious breaches—such as reckless driving, drunk driving, and running red lights—can cause catastrophic and, in the worst cases, fatal injuries.
 In some cases, an at-fault driver can be criminally punished.

 Medical Payment Coverage: Leaving More Money in Your Pocket